 About this Program

 Critical Disability Studies explores diverse disabilities, from a range of interdisciplinary perspectives, to understand how society values some bodies and minds and devalues others.
-The minor emphasizes the social contexts, constructions and experiences of disabilities.
+The minor emphasizes the social contexts, constructions and experiences of disability.
 It highlights forms of resistance and resilience in response to educational, medical and legal paradigms of disability.
 Courses examine both personal and collective responses to difference, including the interaction of disability with other forms of oppression such as age, race, gender, sexuality, ethnicity, national origin, veteran status, and class.
 Learn about the diverse ways in which individuals labeled "disabled" have succeeded in resisting stigma to create vibrant communities and multi-faceted ways of being.

 Whatever brought you to consider this program, we’re glad you’re here.
 A minor in critical disability studies provides the opportunity to explore the ways society shapes our perceptions and experiences of ability and disability and the value of different ways of being in the world.